brontosaurusrex/brontosaurusrex.github.io/_posts/2025-10-09-Sway-on-Trixie.md

     default_border pixel 6
     default_floating_border pixel 6
     #for_window [app_id="foot"] border pixel 4
+    # hide split indicator borders when only one window?
+    hide_edge_borders smart

 Resizing with mice will be easier on fatter borders btw.